 To read the original version in the author's native language click here

 I remember hearing a singer I like saying this.
-I remember not getting what he meant, but the melody sounded good and, for that reason only, I kept the headphones on and sang along to the rhymes on my way home.
+I remember not getting what he meant, but the melody sounded nice and, for that reason only, I kept the headphones on and sang along to the rhymes on my way home.
 But now I understand.
-Or, at least, I sing it with the sense of someone who feels what is understood.
+Or, at least, I sing it with theconfidence of someone who feels what is understood.

 All because the skin was touched on the open wound.
-But when the crevice closed, or when another horizon was seen, life also became busy and the sight lost focus.
+But when the crevice closed, or when another horizon could be seen, life also became busy and the sight lost focus.
 And just like that, without me even noticing it, I stopped understanding.

 I forgot and let it fly away – the pain, the one that pulses insistently and opposes the unconsciousness of living.